Are You Moving to Beijing & Need A Removals Company

 Are you planning on moving to Beijing?
 The city is often called Tan Da Bing or “spreading pancake,” because of its staggering growth; the city is over 6,500 square miles and home to more than 20 million people.
+A city combining both modern and traditional architecture, rich in both history and culture.
+Beijing is the second largest Chinese city by urban population after Shanghai and is the nation’s political, cultural, and educational centre.

 Many Fortune 500 companies have invested in the city and expats will be drawn to the jobs in real estate, information technology, the financial sectors and pharmaceuticals.
 One disadvantage of living in such a large city is the hazardous levels of pollution and traffic congestion.